scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 ## Known Issues/Limitations

+> :exclamation: Every teacher uses Canvas slighly differently.
+We cannot be 100% responsible for any grades or assignments missed.
+It is YOUR resoponsibility to reeview Canvas regularly to ensure you are not behind.

 Due Date Updates: The script will update due dates when they are modified.
 However it will not remove a due date if one is already set in Todoist, even if it is removed in Canvas, as Todoist API does not accept "NULL" as a due date update value.
 Due dates will not be updated in the event that they are REMOVED in Canvas, only updated if they are added or are changed to a different date.

 Name or Assignment Changes: The script will not modify or remove Todist tasks retroactively, so if a teacher deletes or modifies an assignment, it will not be removed from Todoist.
 In the case of a name change, a new task would be created in Todoist with the new assignment name.

-Note that every teacher uses Canvas differently - there are several options available to handle different things teachers do in Canvas (such as creating ungraded/unsubmittable assignments, locked assignments, etc)
+Graded Assignments: This script ignores any assignments once they are graded.

+> :warning: This means that if a teacher enters "0" the assignment will be ignored, even if you have additional opportunities to submit it.
+Thus, it is recommended that you do not remove a task from Todoist until you are complete.

+Submissions: This script assumes assignments with submissions do not need to be added.

+> :zap: You must keep track of any re-submissions or regrades seperately; this script does not have logic to handle them.

 Duplicate tasks: Tasks are tracked based on the the class name and assigment title within Canvas.
 The script does not delete or remove tasks.
 If a teacher renames an assignment, you will end up with two assignments in Todoist (one under the old name, one under the new name) - only the new one will be kept up to date with any date changes.

+:point_up: Every teacher uses Canvas differently - there are several options available to handle different things teachers do in Canvas (such as creating ungraded/unsubmittable assignments, locked assignments, etc).

+I recommend synching all assignments at the beginning of the semester, then adjusting your settings to exclude ungraded and null assignments once they are fully added.

 ## FAQ
 Q: Why are Priority numbers different?